UK VAT Registration

 VAT Deadlines & Due Dates

 You can check all of your VAT return and payment deadlines in the VAT online portal on the HMRC website.
 Here you will be able to find out when your VAT returns are due and the deadlines for payments to HMRC.
 Normally, you should file your VAT return once every three months (quarterly).
+Refer here for a short summary of important VAT dates.

 Make sure to allow enough time for any payments to reach HMRC’s account, otherwise you may fail to meet the VAT return deadline and could face a fine.
 Some businesses chose to use the VAT Annual Accounting Scheme.
 If you use this scheme your deadlines will be different from those above.